James4Ever0/notes/Gooey꞉ Argparse as GUI.md

 Yet we manage to recover it from our legacy codebase `AGI/AutoUP/generator/transcribe`.

 Is this fate?

-Or is the end, or new beginning?
+Is this the end, or the new beginning?